 GeForce GTX 1060 and Radeon RX 480 are powerful graphics cards from Nvidia and AMD respectively.
 GeForce GTX 1060 is a higher mid-range graphics card in the GeForce GTX 10 series lineup whereas Radeon RX 480 is on the top of the Polaris series graphics cards from AMD.
-Both these graphics cards are very powerful and compete each other in the same performance as well as price segment.
+Both these graphics cards are very powerful and compete with each other in the same performance as well as the price segment.

 GeForce GTX 1060 vs Radeon RX 480

-Here is comparison of GeForce GTX 1060 and Radeon RX 480 graphics cards based on their specifications and gaming performance.
+Here is a comparison of GeForce GTX 1060 and Radeon RX 480 graphics cards based on their specifications and gaming performance.

-GeForce GTX 1060 is based on the latest Pascal GPU architecture from Nvidia and comes with 1152 and 1280 CUDA Cores for 3GB and 6GB variant respectively whereas Radeon RX 480 is built on the Polaris GPU architecture from AMD and comes with 2304 Stream Processors or Pixel Pipelines.
+GeForce GTX 1060 is based on the latest Pascal GPU architecture from Nvidia and comes with 1152 and 1280 CUDA Cores for 3GB and 6GB variants respectively whereas Radeon RX 480 is built on the Polaris GPU architecture from AMD and comes with 2304 Stream Processors or Pixel Pipelines.
 GeForce GTX 1060 is built on the 16nm fabrication process while Radeon RX 480 is built on the 14nm fabrication process.
-It must be noted that Nvidia CUDA Cores and AMD Stream Processors works on different GPU architecture and they cannot be equated just based on their numbers.
+It must be noted that Nvidia CUDA Cores and AMD Stream Processors work on different GPU architecture and they cannot be equated just based on their numbers.

 Must Read: CUDA Cores vs Stream Processors

-GeForce GTX 1060 comes in two memory variants, one with 3GB GDDR5 memory and other one with 6GB GDDR5 video memory.
+GeForce GTX 1060 comes in two memory variants, one with 3GB GDDR5 memory and another one with 6GB GDDR5 video memory.
 The 3GB version is slightly less powerful because it also has 128 CUDA Cores less compared to the 6GB variant.
 The memory interface for both the variants is 192-bit only.

-On the other hand Radeon RX 480 comes with 4GB and 8GB GDDR5 memory versions.
-Unlike GTX 1060, the stream processors in RX 480 for different memory variants remain same at 2304.
+On the other hand, Radeon RX 480 comes with 4GB and 8GB GDDR5 memory versions.
+Unlike GTX 1060, the stream processors in RX 480 for different memory variants remain the same at 2304.
 The memory interface for RX 480 is 256-bit and thus it has considerably higher memory bandwidth compared to GTX 1060.

 Both these graphics cards support their own variable refresh rate technologies to prevent screen tearing and stuttering in games.
 GTX 1060 supports G-Sync and Radeon RX 480 has FreeSync.